brianzi/blossom/README.md

 tend to leave big chunks of zero-distance nodes, but this is the general idea of having several trees.

-Idea: Lazy dual updates: Currently, after the collapse of each tree, the dual is updated on the whole tree.
+Idea: Lazy dual updates: Naively, after the collapse of each tree, the dual is updated on the whole tree.
 Each node requires d(v,r), which is calculated when the node is added to the availability queue, and d(o, n2) (see above) which is calculated at collapse time.